 - 1. Read these instructions. - 2.
 Keep these instructions. - 3.
 Heed all warnings. - 4.
 Follow all instructions. - 5.
 Do not use this apparatus near water. - 6.
 Clean only with dry cloth. - 7.
 Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions. - 8.
 Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9.
 Do not defeat the safety purpose of the polarized or grounding-type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
-The wide blade or the third prong are provided for your safety.
+The wide blade or the third prong is provided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 10.
 Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 11.
 Only use attachments/accessories specified by the manufacturer. - 12.
 Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
 When a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - 13.
 Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
 Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been moisture, does not operate normally, or has been dropped.

-- 15. CAUTION THESE SERVICING INSTRUCTIONS ARE FOR USE BY QUALIFIED SERVICE PERSONNEL ONLY.
+Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15.
+CAUTION THESE SERVICING INSTRUCTIONS ARE FOR USE BY QUALIFIED SERVICE PERSONNEL ONLY.
 TO REDUCE THE RISK OF ELECTRIC SHOCK DO NOT PERFORM ANY SERVICING OTHER THAN THAT CONTAINED IN THE OPERATING INSTRUCTIONS UNLESS YOU QRE QUALIFIED TO DO SO. - 16.
-Use satisfy clause 2.5 of IEC60950-1/UL60950-1 or Certified/Listed Class 2 power source only. - 17.
+Use power source that satisfies clause 2.5 of IEC60950-1/UL60950-1 or Certified/Listed Class 2. - 17.
 ITE is to be connected only to PoE networks without routing to the outside plant.